 Typical food:

-Frijoles (black beans), eggs and bread.
+Typical breakfast: Frijoles (black beans), eggs and bread.
+And coffee of course.

 The type of food really depends on how much you want to spend and what type of place you want to spend it at.
 You can get almost any type of food at the main tourist locations (Antigua, Guatemala City, etc.).
 In the aldeas (small towns) your choices will obviously be limited to what has been listed above.
 Guatemalan food differs from Mexican food as it is a lot less spicy, do not expect chili, fajitas or jalapenos.